Western Illinois University: Macomb Campus

 - 5.1 rating for and their current job satisfaction (7=Very Satisfied to 1=Very Dissatisfied)

 The College of Fine Arts and Communication responded to a growing interest in Museum Studies by surveying museum staff and volunteers about their interest in completing a M.A. in Museum Studies.
 247 individuals responded.

 - 61.1% of respondents indicated that they would be interested in pursuing a program through the WIU-Quad Cities campus if it were offered.

-- Based on the strong foundation of support demonstrated by the survey responses, the WIU Graduate Council has approved the College of Fine Arts and Communications request to offer this program through the WIU departments of Art and Recreation, Parks and Tourism Administration, with support from the Figge Art Museum in Davenport, Iowa.
+- Based on the strong foundation of support demonstrated by the survey responses, the WIU Graduate Council has approved the College of Fine Arts and Communications request to offer this program through the WIU departments of Art and Recreation, Park and Tourism Administration, with support from the Figge Art Museum in Davenport, Iowa.